Otulu, Oru West: Demographics

 Most people in the town are Christians roughly split between the Anglican Church and the Roman Catholic Church.
 There is a huge following of Anglicanism amongst the natives of Ubahawa with the St. Stephen's Anglican Church serving as a local church as well as an archdeaconry.
 The Anglican church also has some few worshipers from Umuhu and Umuezem, as well as from the non-indigenes.
 The St. Stephen's Anglican Church, Otulu was originally established in 1914 by the Christian Missionary Society (CMS).

 The Roman Catholic historically has been dominant in Umuhu and Umuezem, although it also has a sizeable following in Ubahawa.
 St. Christopher's Catholic Church was established in Ubahawa in the 1990s.

 Before the advent of Christianity, Otulu people like many other African communities are deeply involved in their native beliefs and village deities such as Ogwugwu, Obana and Ala Umuhu.
 Back then, every family compound has a corner set apart for their family deity, and the head (father) of the family would offers sacrifice regularly on behalf of his family and for other needs.
 The chief priest does the same for the whole community.
 But with the advent of Christianity, Otulu now have just very few or no families who still retain this practice.

 Education

 There is one secondary school in Otulu, which is called Otulu Secondary Commercial School.
 It was built by the people in the early 1980s.
 There are two government-owned primary schools namely Community Primary School Otulu and Progressive Central School Otulu.

 Economy

 Otulu has two market squares called Afor Otulu and Orie Otulu situated at Ubahawa and Umuhu/Umuezem respectively.

 The town benefits hugely from being on the Onitsha-Owerri highway, as such a lot of shops and businesses typically tend to be sited along this highway.
 There used to be a few manufacturing facilities located in the town in the 1990s and early 2000s, but not any more.

+Climates

+Otulu, is 15.97 meters (52.4 feet) above sea level, has tropical wet and dry climate.
+The district's annual temperature is -0.15% below Nigeria's average, at 29.31ºC (84.76ºF).
+The Town usually experiences 303.09 wet days (83.04% of the time) and 247.17 millimeters (9.73 inches) of precipitation each year.